ONLYOFFICE/onlyoffice-confluence/README.md

 * For viewing and editing: DOCX, XLSX, PPTX.
 * For conversion to Office Open XML: ODT, DOC, ODP, PPT, ODS, XLS.

-## Installing ONLYOFFICE Document Server
+## Installing ONLYOFFICE Docs

-You will need an instance of ONLYOFFICE Document Server that is resolvable and connectable both from Confluence and any end clients (version 3.0 and later are supported for use with the plugin).
+You will need an instance of ONLYOFFICE Docs (Document Server) that is resolvable and connectable both from Confluence and any end clients (version 3.0 and later are supported for use with the plugin).
 ONLYOFFICE Document Server must also be able to POST to Confluence directly.

-You can install free Community version of ONLYOFFICE Document Server or scalable enterprise-level Integration Edition.
+You can install free Community version of ONLYOFFICE Docs or scalable Enterprise Edition with pro features.

 To install free Community version, use [Docker](https://github.com/onlyoffice/Docker-DocumentServer) (recommended) or follow [these instructions](https://helpcenter.onlyoffice.com/server/linux/document/linux-installation.aspx) for Debian, Ubuntu, or derivatives.

-To install Integration Edition, follow instructions [here](https://helpcenter.onlyoffice.com/server/integration-edition/index.aspx).
+To install Enterprise Edition, follow instructions [here](https://helpcenter.onlyoffice.com/server/integration-edition/index.aspx).

-Community Edition vs Integration Edition comparison can be found [here](#onlyoffice-document-server-editions).
+Community Edition vs Enterprise Edition comparison can be found [here](#onlyoffice-docs-editions).

 ## Installing Confluence ONLYOFFICE integration plugin